Flag of Indianapolis: Use

-The flag is flown on the Washington Street (south) side of the City–County Building, at some local government properties, stadiums, and office buildings.
+The flag is flown on the Washington Street (south) side of the City-County Building, at some local government properties, stadiums, and office buildings.
 It is also depicted on the city's welcome signs.

 According to local media accounts in 2011 and 2012, the flag was "scarcely used aside from adorning certain city vehicles, like salt trucks" and "unfamiliar to most city residents."
 Further, one interviewee said that "there's some confusion as to what the city seal or symbol or logo actually is.
 The mayor's letterhead has one thing on it, the police cars have another, and the city website has still another."

-In the ensuing decade, the flag became more prominent in both civic and private spaces, with an Indianapolis Star article in 2017 remarking "you see it [the flag] everywhere — on poles, on city trucks, on millenials' [sic] T-shirts."
+In the ensuing decade, the flag became more prominent in both civic and private spaces.
+An Indianapolis Star article in 2017 remarked "you see it [the flag] everywhere — on poles, on city trucks, on millenials' [sic] T-shirts."
 Adopted in 2013, the team colors and insignia for the Indy Eleven of the United Soccer League directly reference the flag's red, white, and blue color scheme—specifically, the white star emblem centered on the red circle.
 In 2018, the city's relaunched website incorporated the flag's color scheme and elements.
 Inspired by the 1962 flag design competition, the city held a contest to select a design for the city's 2020–2021 bicentennial logo.
 The selected design was influenced by the flag's features.